IdreesInc/Miracode/README.md

 ![](images/miracode-banner.png)

-The font for those who like [Monocraft](https://github.com/IdreesInc/Monocraft) but actually want to be able to read what they type!
+The font for those who like [Monocraft](https://github.com/IdreesInc/Monocraft) but want to be able to read what they type!

 ## Features